THE YEARLY READER

 The Mets’ stunning turnabout could not be matched within the American League, though what the Baltimore Orioles accomplished in dominating the AL competition was no less impressive.

 With Weaver in command, the Orioles became a colossus.
 They won 109 games for him in his first full season, practically lapping the defending champion Detroit Tigers by 19 games in the AL East.
 First baseman Boog Powell, statistically asleep the previous two years, reawakened with a team-high 37 home runs and 121 RBIs.
 Frank Robinson was right behind him with 32 homers and 100 RBIs; both batters hit over .300.
-On the mound, the strong Orioles rotation was led by Dave McNally (20-7, 3.21 ERA), who won his first 15 decisionsMcNally’s 15-0 start tied an AL record. of the year; Jim Palmer (16-4, 2.34 ERA), who won 11 in a row at one point following a year-plus’ worth of shelf life due to back problems; and Mike Cuellar (23-11, 2.38 ERA), who showed signs of brilliance in Houston, but was nothing but after being traded to Baltimore for 1969.
+On the mound, the strong Orioles rotation was led by Dave McNally (20-7, 3.21 ERA), who jumped out to an AL record-tying 15-0 start; Jim Palmer (16-4, 2.34 ERA), who won 11 in a row at one point following a year-plus’ worth of shelf life due to back problems; and Mike Cuellar (23-11, 2.38 ERA), who showed signs of brilliance in Houston and was nothing but after being traded to Baltimore for 1969.

 That the New York Mets again rated as underdogs to the Orioles in the World Series was no sign of disrespect; Baltimore clearly looked superior in almost every facet of its game.
 And when Don Buford blasted Tom Seaver’s second pitch of Game One over the fence—setting the pace for a 4-1 Orioles victory—the Mets finally appeared to meet their match, and then some.